Björgvin Páll Gústavsson: Background

 Björgvin grew up in Kópavogur.
 He has two brothers, Axel Birgir, and Margeir Felix, and two sisters, Berglind Sif, and Helga Lind.
 Björgvin describes himself as sharing a very special bond with Berglind and often talks about how she inspired him.

 Career

 Björgvin started showing interest sports interest at the age of nine.
 Björgvin and his friend Steinþór Þorsteinsson started in handball with HK, a team from Kópavogur, but they transferred to Víkingur; after two years with Víkingur they returned to HK.

 He participated in the 2008 summer Olympics in Beijing as a goalkeeper for the Icelandic national handball team.
-He played a significant role as goalkeeper, making 75 saves in the tournament and aiding in the teams progression to the finals of the tournament.
+He played a significant role as goalkeeper, making 75 saves in the tournament and aiding in the team's progression to the finals of the tournament.
 Iceland was defeated by France with a score of 28-23 in the final, finishing the tournament with Iceland's best ever result, a silver medal.